voloviq/rpi_oled_128x32_ssd1306/README.md

 50: -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- <br>
 60: -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- <br>
 70: -- -- -- -- -- -- -- -- <br>

+### NOTE

+Code is not ready yet, c code related with display is still in development